aineko-m/iveeCore/README.md

 Once you've done this, you'll find the directory 'iveeCore'.
 Import the file iveeCore/sql/SDE_additions.sql into the same database you set up for the SDE.
 This will add a few indices for improved performance.
 Then import the file iveeCore/sql/iveeCore_tables_and_SP into the iveeCore database.
 This will create the tables iveeCore uses and stored procedures.

-Make a copy of the file iveeCore/Config_template.php, naming it Config.php and edit the configuration to match your environment. iveeCore comes with a lot of default variables describing an industrial setup in eve, defined in iveeCore/Defaults.php.
-Once you get comfortable using iveeCore you'll want to customize these defaults, to be done in iveeCoreExtensions/MyDefaults.php, which extends the Defaults class and thus allows you to overwrite whichever aspect is required.
-The variables are commented or should be self-explanatory to an EvE industrialist or developer.
+Make a copy of the file iveeCore/Config_template.php, naming it Config.php and edit the configuration to match your environment.

-MyDefaults serves as example of the intended way of extending iveeCore.
+iveeCore comes with a lot of variables pre-set to reasonable (but not universal) default values, so with time adjustments will be needed.
+Apart from the parameters in Config.php there are many things that can be set on IndustryModifier objects, which provide context data for industry and pricing processes.
+Developers will also surely want to customize the CharacterModifier and BlueprintModifier classes via subclassing, so skills, standings and BP research levels match their setup or scenario.

 To test the setup try running the EMDR client:
 ```